SofianHamiti/dataiku-sagemaker-plugin/README.md

 # dataiku-sagemaker-plugin
-Dataiku plugin for Amazon SageMaker
+plugin to integrate SageMaker with Dataiku